 - Clock faces without an always-on display mode use a default analog or digital time display.

 So when your Fitbit with Always-On times out, instead of getting a black/blank screen, you’ll either see your clock face or the current time.

 Unfortunately, for those of us with older Fitbits or trackers that don’t offer this timeout adjustment, you need to keep interacting with your Fitbit to keep the screen from timing out.

-However, that interaction does not need to be a large one–it can be something small, like wiggling your screen with your finger.
+However, that interaction does not need to be a large one–it can be something minor, like wiggling your screen with your finger.